scammi/eth-permit/README.md

 ## getSignERC20Permit:

 This function is responsible for generating permit data required for ERC-2612 (permit) token transactions.
 It prepares the necessary information for a user to delegate token transfers to another entity (blockus distribution contract).
+This signature grants the blockus distribution contract permission to spend the users fund.

 ```js
 const permitTypeData = await getSignERC20Permit(